Understanding Carbon Neutrality

 Many companies have claimed carbon neutrality over the past few years and the task is ambitious and very comprehensive.
 The typical process for achieving carbon neutrality includes:

-2. Energy Reduction Companies can reduce energy consumption by investing in energy-efficient technologies, optimizing operational processes, and improving building insulation.
+Energy Reduction Companies can reduce energy consumption by investing in energy-efficient technologies, optimizing operational processes, and improving building insulation.
+Ideally, emissions would be avoided altogether, but there is a limit on how much can be directly avoided as the business still needs to operate, so reduction is the next alternative.

-3. Renewable Energy Switching to renewable energy sources like solar, wind, alternative fuels, etc. helps reduce reliance on fossil fuels and lower CO2 emissions.
+Renewable Energy Switching to renewable energy sources like solar, wind, alternative fuels, etc. helps reduce reliance on fossil fuels and lower CO2 emissions.
+This could be both, the installation of solar panels or other renewable sources that the company consumes directly or by choosing energy suppliers that offer renewable energy.

 The Future of Carbon Neutrality Claims